 A devastating hunger emergency

-Due to insufficient data, 13 countries are not included on the Global Hunger Index, including 10 that are identified as being cause for significant concern: Burundi, the Comoros, the Democratic Republic of Congo, Eritrea, Libya, Papua New Guinea, Somalia, South Sudan, Sudan, and Syria.
+Due to insufficient data, 13 countries are not included on the GHI for 2017, including nine that are identified as being cause for significant concern: Burundi, the Comoros, the Democratic Republic of Congo (DRC), Eritrea, Libya, Papua New Guinea, Somalia, South Sudan, and Syria.

-Mercy Corps works in six of these countries—Democratic Republic of Congo, Nigeria, South Sudan, Somalia, Sudan and Syria—to help people meet their urgent food needs, including in places currently experiencing a devastating hunger crisis.
+Mercy Corps works in five of these countries—the DRC, Libya, Somalia, South Sudan, and Syria—to help people meet their urgent food needs, including in places currently experiencing a devastating hunger crisis.

 Mercy Corps is working hard to deliver lifesaving aid in these countries so people can meet their urgent needs.
 Learn more about our work and how you can help us respond to these crises here.

 To help Haiti recover from two major natural disasters, Mercy Corps is promoting economic opportunity and more sustainable agriculture.
 PHOTO: Fabiola Coupet/Mercy Corps

 The January 2010 earthquake dealt a devastating blow to a country where half the population lives on less than $1 a day.
 Still struggling to rebuild (and recover from 2016’s Hurricane Matthew), many families are hungry and have no means to support themselves.
 Harmful environmental practices have also damaged the country's vital agricultural land, decreasing production and leading to increased food insecurity.